Olonets

-Olonets (Оло́нец; Aunus, Anuksenlinnu; Aunus, Aunuksenkaupunki or Aunuksenlinna) is a town and the administrative center of Olonetsky District of the Republic of Karelia, Russia, located on the Olonka River to the east of Lake Ladoga.
+Olonets (Оло́нец; Anuksenlinnu; Aunus, Aunuksenkaupunki or Aunuksenlinna) is a town and the administrative center of Olonetsky District of the Republic of Karelia, Russia, located on the Olonka River to the east of Lake Ladoga.

 Geography

-Olonets is located at the confluence of the Olonka and Megrega rivers, on the Olonets Plain, 140 km southwest of Petrozavodsk, 269 km northeast of St. Petersburg along the highway («Kola» highway).
+Olonets is located at the confluence of the Olonka and Megrega rivers, on the Olonets Plain, 145 km southwest of Petrozavodsk, 299 km northeast of Saint Petersburg along the highway (Kola highway) and the Lodeynoye Pole–Yanisyarvi railroad.

 History

-Olonets is the oldest documented settlement in Karelia, mentioned by Novgorodian sources as early as 1137.
-Its history is obscure until 1649, when a fortress was built there to protect the Grand Duchy of Moscow against the Swedes.
-The same year it was granted town privileges.
+The first known mention of Olonets comes from a Novgorodian document written in 1137, during the reign of Svyatoslav Olgovich.
+Its history is obscure until 1649, when a fortress was built there to protect the Russian border from Swedish attacks, with the center of the town developing around it.
+At the end of the 17th century, there were 726 houses in Olonets.
 Until the Great Northern War, Olonets developed as a principal market for Russian trade with Sweden.
 To the south from the town, there sprawled a belt of fortified abbeys, of which the Alexander-Svirsky Monastery was the most important.

 In the 18th century Olonets' importance shifted from trade to ironworking industries.
 In 1773 it was made the seat of Olonets Governorate.
 Eleven years later, however, the seat was moved to Petrozavodsk and Olonets started to decline.

 The remains of over one hundred victims of the Great Terror were found when the church of the Icon of the Mother of God was returned to the Orthodox Church in the 1990s and in 2008 a monument was erected by locals in their memory.

 Modern Olonets is classified as a historical town of the Republic of Karelia and is the only town in the republic where Karelians are in majority (over 60% as of 2005).

 Administrative and municipal status

 Within the framework of administrative divisions, Olonets serves as the administrative center of Olonetsky District, under which it is directly subordinated.
 As a municipal division, the town of Olonets, together with eight rural localities, is incorporated within Olonetsky Municipal District as Olonetskoye Urban Settlement.
+Along with the town of Olonets, the municipality includes the villages of Immalitsy, Kapshoyla, Putilitsa, Rypushkalitsy, Sudalitsa, Takhtasovo, Tatchelitsa and Verkhovye.